-Workshop Wales near Fishguard.
-There are a variety of good paintings and sculptures for sale.
+The Gallery has a variety of lovely paintings and sculptures for sale.
 Together with a very warm welcome, this gallery is well worth a visit.

 Places and Attractions Further Afield

-Aberaeron First Website and Second Website out 50 minutes from Newport.
-We recommend the oysters by the harbourside at Aberaeron and a meal at Aberaeron - Habourmaster Hotel Website Recommended.
+Approximately 50 minutes from Newport.
+We recommend the oysters by the harbourside at Aberaeron and a meal at Aberaeron -Habourmaster Hotel Website Recommended.
 Tel.
-01545 570 755 - Well worth a Visit
+01545 570 755.

-Cenarth - Is a must! and Coracle Museum and Workshop
+Cenarth – Is a must!
+Lovely setting together with coracle Museum and Workshop.

 Havertfordwest (Newport side) at Spittal – Scolton Manor Website Victorian House with furniture and costumes still insitu.
 Museum includes a Steam Train a Victorian Shop and other exhibits.
 A number of small scientific attractions and large grounds make it an attractive venue for children and adults.
 Very reasonable cafe catering for all ages.
 Approximately 35 minutes from Newport.
 Highly Recommended and Excellent Value.

 Llangrannog About 45 minutes from Newport.
-A small fishing village with beach and steep hillside either side. - Between Newport and Abaraeron Website
+A small fishing village with beach and steep hillside either side.
+Between Newport and Abaraeron.

 Llangloffan Cheese Cheesemaking demonstrations.

-Narbeth Approximately 35minutes from Newport.
-Narbeth is highly recommended for its individual character shops, cafes, small selection of excellent restaurants and galleries.
-A visit to Narbeth should provide an enjoyable outing.
-Individual shops include Ultracomida Delicatessen in the High Street selling a wonderful selection of local cheese and providing a small continental style restaurant.
-There is a good fashion shop, and a superb butchers to name but a few.
+Narbeth Approximately 40 minutes from Newport.
+Narbeth is highly recommended for its individual character shops, cafes, excellent restaurants and galleries.
+Ultracomida Delicatessen in the high street has a wonderful selection of local cheese and a fabulous small continental style restaurant.
+Narbeth is highly recommended,

 Porthgain about 40 minutes from Newport.
-An interesting small historic fishing port with excellent pub and small local gallery.
+An interesting small historic fishing port with excellent fish restaurant, character pub and small local galleries.

-St. David's - Whitesands Beach Provides a long stretch of sandy beach.
+St. David’s – Whitesands Beach Provides a long stretch of sandy beach and St David’s the smallest City in Wales.
 About an hour away.